Medicare consists of four parts:

 Medicare Advantage Plans are also known as Medicare Part C. These plans, administrated by private insurance companies, pay for your claims instead of Medicare.
 Medicare Advantage plans offer a low-cost alternative to Medicare Supplements.
 The coverage on these plans typically change slightly every year.
 Advantage plans also have networks that you must stay in when receiving care.
 Additionally, Medicare Advantage Plans are cheaper than Medicare Supplements, so the patient will have more copays and out of pocket expenses when they go to use their insurance.

 These plans typically cost less than $20/mo.
-You will have additional copays that will need to be paid to the provider and/or facility when you get care.
+Because they are inexpensive, you will have additional copays that will need to be paid to the provider and/or facility when you receive care.
+Think of Medicare Advantage Plans as more “pay-as-you-go” vs. paying more up front for a Medicare Supplement.

 You can enroll in a Medicare Advantage plan during the Annual Election Period (October 15th to December 7th).
 Any changes made during this time will go into effect January 1st of the following year.